 Now that you know how disk attacks work, try running one for yourself:

-- Log into your Gremlin account (or sign up for a Gremlin Free account)
+- Log into your Gremlin account (or sign up for a free trial).

 - Create a new attack and select a host to target.
 Start with a single host to limit your blast radius.

 - Under Choose a Gremlin, select the Resource category, then select Disk.